wendahere/GoGetter/Journal.md

 Wen Da worked on the Python program for the RPi.

+We submitted our interim report to Mr Soh and Dr Chew.

 ### Thursday 03/12/2020

 Wen Da researched on Sheets API and learned that version 4 does not allow to find cell location using data.
 Wen Da worked on the Python program for the RPi.

+Allen worked on updating some pictures of the design in the report.

 ### Friday 04/12/2020